silvacms/documentation/source/silva/extension/index.rst

 1. ZCML (Zope Configuration Markup Language),

 2. Grok.
-Grok is a kind of scanner which looks at your code and infers what needs to be registered and registers it.
-If you want to use Grok, we recommend to use only Grok, and to not try to mix Grok with ZCML declaration.
+Grok is a kind of scanner which looks at your code and figures out what should be registered, and then registers it.
+If you want to use Grok, we recommend to use only Grok, and not mix Grok with ZCML declaration.

 .. note::

    ZCML is a XML file format, in a file called ``configure.zcml`` by default.
-This file uses namespaced tags to be able to handle different registration actions used by the Silva extension.
-In this documentation, we will be making a ``configure.zcml`` file for the blog product.
+This file uses namespaced tags to be able to handle different registration actions used by Silva extensions.
+In this documentation, we will be making a ``configure.zcml`` file for the blog product shown here :ref:`base`.

 Creating a new extension as a Zope Product
 ------------------------------------------